This post was most recently updated on February 1st, 2022.8 min read.

 Finland still has a conscription-based defense force, and around 40% of the population are required by law to serve, mostly to make it very annoying to occupy Finland for any reason, just in case one of our neighbors wants to try that.

-In true Finnish Defense Forces fashion, the certificate of promotion was accompanied with an invitation for a promotion reception just a couple of days out.
+In true Finnish Defense Forces fashion, the certificate of promotion was accompanied by an invitation for a promotion reception just a couple of days out.
 Better organize your schedule fast if you plan on attending!

 I guess you rely on the armed forces for their superior firepower, not their timely organized events…